 Tips for Making the Roux Sauce with a Stroganoff

 Making a Roux is easy in this case as adding the flour directly in with the veggies means all the veggies will help to break up the flour, reducing the chance for lumps.
 Once you’ve added the flour to the saucepan stir the stock in quickly to ensure the flour dissolves evenly.
-The olive oil added with the onions will double as the fat needed for your Mushroom Stroganoff sauce.
+The olive oil added with the onions will double as the fat needed for your Vegetarian Stroganoff sauce.

 Vegetarian and Vegan Stroganoff

-This is a Vegetarian Mushroom Stroganoff recipe as it contains sour cream, but you can easily substitute it for a vegan sour cream alternative.
+This is a Vegetarian Stroganoff recipe as it contains sour cream, but you can easily substitute it for a vegan sour cream alternative.
 We wouldn’t recommend adding a meat replacement into this recipe as processed meat substitutes are generally not good for your health or your waistline.